Ealenn/Ealenn/content/posts/raspberry/dns-sinkhole/index.md

 ---

+You have two options for implementation:
-Two solutions now, use it as a DHCP server and everything is automatic...
+- use it as a DHCP server for automatic configuration
-Or configure the DNS server on your devices and set IP address of your raspberry.
+- or manually configure the DNS server on your devices to use your Raspberry Pi's IP address.

-> Personally, I have configured my devices to use the DNS server
+> **Personally, I've configured my devices to use the DNS server.**

 ## Feedback

-I was used Pi-Hole during 6 mounth, then AdGuard during 6 mounth.

-The two solution are almost identical, otherwise AdGuard does the job very well, and the interface is even nicer.

-I still prefer AdGuard Home, because DNS-Over-HTTPS is available and easy to set up.

-The "problem" stems from the **principle of DNS-Sinkhole**.
-You can't really block all the ads or junk.
-Because some domains are not dedicated only to advertising or privacy sniffing...
-Example with Facebook, Youtube or Google.

-You can block **A LOT** of things.
-And it is not negligible.
+After using Pi-Hole for six months and AdGuard for another six months, both solutions proved nearly identical.
+However, AdGuard Home offers a more appealing interface and easy DNS-Over-HTTPS setup.

+It's important to note that DNS sinkholes can't block all ads or junk content, as some domains serve multiple purposes.
+For now, domains like Facebook, YouTube, or Google can't be entirely blocked without causing functionality issues.

-Today approximately 10-20 percent of DNS requests are refused on my network with AdGuard.
+Nevertheless, DNS sinkholes can effectively block a substantial portion of unwanted content.
+On my network, with AdGuard, approximately 10-20 percent of DNS requests are refused, effectively blocking ads and enhancing privacy.

 {{< split 6 6 >}}
 Ads